Raghunandan-45/Devchain/README.md

 #### Prerequisites

 * **Rust:** Ensure you have the Rust toolchain installed.
 If not, get it from [rust-lang.org](https://www.rust-lang.org).
+* * **Docker Desktop:** Docker must be installed and running on your system.
+This is required for the Secure Verification Oracle.
+Get it from the [Docker website](https://www.docker.com/products/docker-desktop/).
 * **WSL (for Windows users):** It is recommended to build and run the project inside the Windows Subsystem for Linux.

 ### Installation & Running